 When I reached the rim of the crater, I was greeted by a smouldering mass of ash-gray steam and gases.
 Staring into the face of an active volcano is a surreal experience.
 I placed my offering on a small stone altar and had my moment with the mountain.
 Before heading back down, I took time to gaze at the dramatic, volcanic wonderland which lay in a vast ancient caldera from which newer volcanoes, including Bromo, have emerged.

 Taking in the scope of this natural wonder, a desolate landscape with a sea of sand, I felt aware of how small we humans are.
-My sense of awe was even further enhanced by the striking beauty of the lone Hindu temple, Luhur Poten.
+My sense of awe was even further enhanced by the striking beauty of the lone Hindu temple, Pura Luhur Poten.
 Standing at the base of the valley floor, the temple’s black volcanic stone stood out sharply against the pale grey of its barren surroundings.

-This festival dates back to the 15th century and the time of the Majapahit Kingdom.
+This ceremony dates back to the 15th century and the time of the Majapahit Kingdom.
 At this time, King Brawijaya reigned, and his queen gave birth to a daughter named Roro Anteng.
 She married Jaka Seger, a young man from the Brahmin caste.
 According to the legend, Roro Anteng and Jaka Seger were among many who fled across Java as Islam spread across the island and the Majapahit Kingdom fell into decline.
 The couple and their followers settled in the Tengger mountains and ruled the region jointly under the title Purbawisesa Mangkurat Ing Tengger.

 For a few years, the Tenggerese people flourished under the leadership of Jaka and Roro, yet the king and queen were unhappy because they had no children.
 Desperate, they climbed to the top of Mount Bromo and prayed for help.
 Deeply moved by the couple’s depth of faith, the gods of Mount Bromo assured them of offspring.
 There was one condition, however, and that was that their youngest child would have to be sacrificed to the volcano.
 As promised, they were indeed blessed with children, and in fact had 25.